A story about moderate men, moderate women, love and religion.

 Number of pages: 284 pp.

-Reading material: Finnish original, English sample, French sample, German sample
+Reading material: Finnish original, English sample, English synopsis, French sample, German sample, Lithuanian sample, Danish edition

-Rights sold: Denmark, Jensen & Dalgaard; Latvia, SIA
+Rights sold: Denmark, Jensen & Dalgaard; Hungary, Luther; Latvia, SIA

-The novel was awarded the Christian Book Prize and Gummerus’ Kaarle Prize and it was chosen by literature bloggers as the best book of Finnish fiction in 2013.
-With over 67,000 sold copies so far, it holds the distinction of being the publisher’s best-selling debut novel.
+Heavensong is a long-standing best-seller of contemporary Finnish literature.
+The novel was awarded Gummerus’ Kaarle Prize and chosen by literature bloggers as the best book of Finnish fiction in 2013.
+With over 80,000 sold copies so far, the novel holds the distinction of being the publisher’s best-selling debut of all time.

 “Rauhala’s novel is polyphonic. […] It is not just a griping story about a break-down of a mother tired out by the religious community’s demands but also a description of her husband’s confusion, the challenging of the rules and his radical personal choice in the end. […] Vilja and Aleksi are not narrowed to black and white stereotypes.
 Vilja’s furious revolt is described in a heart-breaking manner, and Aleksi is first and foremost a searcher. […] Rauhala is especially skillful in creating atmosphere and feeling.”